0chain/zboxcli/README.md

 ```
 Allocation updated with txId : fb84185dae620bbba8386286726f1efcd20d2516bcf1a448215434d87be3b30d
 ```

+##### Update allocation with free storage marker

+Use a free storage marker to fund the allocation update.
+See [Free storage allocation]() for further details.

-##### Forbid Allocation
+##### Forbid operations on Allocation

-There are various operations which you can forbid on an allocation.
-Forbid flag works with [update allocation](#update-allocation) command.
-Here are the operations:
+The "forbid" flag can be used in conjunction with the `updateallocation` command for restricting different type of operations on an allocation.

+Here is a list of operations that can be forbidded:

 | Parameter       | Description                                                  |
 | --------------- | ------------------------------------------------------------ |